ThomasDeutsch/flowcards/README.md

 and can serve as a layer above your UI-component structure.<br/>
 Use them for well defined state-transitions, and free yourself from switch-case reducers.<br/>

-## Why flowcard?
+## Why flowcards?

 finite-state machines and statecharts (XState), provide a way<br/>
 for specifying the behavior of the system per object / component.<br/>
 For example, take a look at a [traffic-light machine](https://github.com/davidkpiano/xstate#finite-state-machines).<br>
 The behaviour is described in an intra-object (within object) fashion.

-With flowcard, you define behaviours as inter-object flows.<br/>
+With flowcards, you define behaviours as inter-object flows.<br/>
 You know this from UX [user-flows](https://miro.medium.com/max/1548/1*JGL_2ffE9foLaDbjp5g92g.png): A series of steps,<br/>
 a user needs to take, to reach a goal.<br/>
 A system is not defined by the reactivity of each component,<br/>
 but by the scenarios / flows that can include multiple components<br/>
-This is what flowcard is all about: enabling scenarios in a modular way.
+This is what flowcards is all about: enabling scenarios in a modular way.

 ## Packages

-- [🌀 `@flowcard/core`](https://github.com/ThomasDeutsch/flowcards/tree/master/packages/core) - core library (typed, tested & dependency-free)
+- [🌀 `@flowcards/core`](https://github.com/ThomasDeutsch/flowcards/tree/master/packages/core) - core library (typed, tested & dependency-free)
-- [⚛️ `@flowcard/react`](https://github.com/ThomasDeutsch/flowcards/tree/master/packages/react) - React hooks and utilities
+- [⚛️ `@flowcards/react`](https://github.com/ThomasDeutsch/flowcards/tree/master/packages/react) - React hooks and utilities
 - ❇️ fork this repository and add support for your favorite framework.

 ## Quick Start